 - 1. All persons entering the Campus Center will wear clothing to appropriately cover the body, including shoes and shirt. - 2.
 Gambling is prohibited in any part of the Campus Center. - 3.
-The Campus Center is a tobacco-free environment. - 4.
-Rollerblades, skateboards and bicycles are not permitted inside. - 5.
-Furnishings and audio-visual equipment may not be removed from the Campus Center. - 6.
-A Mount Union I.D. must be left at the Information Desk before a student can use any game equipment or obtain office keys.
-Only Mount Union students and employees are permitted to use the game equipment. - 7.
-Students are not permitted to use the phone at the Information Desk.
+Rollerblades, skateboards and bicycles are not permitted inside. - 4.
+Furnishings and audio-visual equipment may not be removed from the Campus Center. - A Mount Union I.D. must be left at the Information Desk before a student can use any game equipment or obtain office keys.
+Only Mount Union students and employees are permitted to use the game equipment. - 6.
+Students are not permitted to use the phone at the Information Desk. - 7.
+Room reservation inquiries for the use of facilities should be made through the Office of Campus Card and Facilities Scheduling or online.

-- 8. Room reservation inquiries for the use of facilities should be made through the Office of Campus Card and Facilities Scheduling or online. - 9.
-Animals (exception of service animals) are not permitted in the building.
+8. Animals (exception of service animals) are not permitted in the building.